 Day-1: Ucluelet/Barkley Sound

-Our expedition to Pacific Rim National Park begins at the award-winning Ucluelet Aquarium, where we’ll learn about the amazing marine life that inhabits the waters of Barkley and Clayoquot Sounds.
+Our expedition to Pacific Rim National Park begins with an introduction to the underwater marine life at the award-winning Ucluelet Aquarium, where we’ll learn about the amazing marine life that inhabits the waters of Barkley and Clayoquot Sounds.
 We’ll meet with the curator to find out more about the Aquarium’s work in progress.
 Afterwards, we’ll board the schooner Passing Cloud in time for lunch, settle into our accommodations, and set sail for Barkley Sound.
 As we sail through Macoah Passage, we’ll be on the look out for spawning herring and the grey whales, seabirds, and sea lions that congregate here to feast on this ecological bonanza.
 Tonight we’ll anchor in a small group of islands just outside the National Park, where we have a good chance of spotting coastal black bears.
 We’ll also set our prawn and crab traps for a taste of fresh local seafood.

 DAYS 1–3: Broken Group Islands